andhri/art-herstory/README.md

 # Art HerStory

 ## Introduction
-This repository has been created final project of [CFG degree](https://codefirstgirls.com/courses/cfgdegree/) Software Stream Spring 2023 cohort by group OOPsies.
-The project is based a game which is an adaptation of [Higher vs Lower game](http://www.higherlowergame.com/) and Google Arts & Culture [_What Came First?_ game](https://artsandculture.google.com/experiment/what-came-first/ZQGBUPErEE3bVg?hl=en).
+This repository has been created for a final project of [CFG degree](https://codefirstgirls.com/courses/cfgdegree/) Software Stream Spring 2023 cohort by group OOPsies.
+The project is based on a game which is an adaptation of [_Higher vs Lower game_](http://www.higherlowergame.com/) and Google Arts & Culture [_What Came First?_](https://artsandculture.google.com/experiment/what-came-first/ZQGBUPErEE3bVg?hl=en).
 The game uses data extracted from [MET collections API](https://metmuseum.github.io/#object), and uses work of female artists only.
 There are significantly lower number of works by female artists in museums and galleries around the world.
 The National Museum of Women in the Arts, advocates for more diversity in the museums around the word, full facts can be accessed on their [website](https://nmwa.org/support/advocacy/get-facts/), some facts are: